Juanita's Question:

 It is important that we find Clara (and James) in the 1900 census.
 There is nothing which decrees that, because they are in Creek County in 1910, that they were married there eight years previously.
 Clara may have been living with a brother or sister or an inlaw.
 Check for those siblings of hers, and her first husband's.
 I use the census records on

-Ancestry.com but Footnote,comicon also has many online.
+Ancestry.com but Footnote,com also has many online.

 You might find James in the 1900 census and via city directories.
 Just remember that the directory information is up to a year old, there being no laser printers or corner Office Max stores about.

 You did not mention her first husband: I will assume that he was not receiving a Civil War pension.
 If he had been, check to see if there was a widow's pension.
 (There will be addresses for Clara if she had applied.)
 Ancestry.com has Civil War Pensions online.
-Also check Footnote,comicon for their military records.
+Also check Footnote,com for their military records.

 While you are following her siblings and those of Mr. Hampton, look for obituaries or social notes for them in local newspapers for those years 1882 - 1910 where Clara is "missing."
 There might be a mention of "and sister Clara Hampton of Battle Creek Michigan" or "Mrs. Kleidinghopper held a tea for her sister, Mrs. Clara Hampton of Dallas."
 Your best newspaper resource is probably GenealogyBank.com or NewspaperArchive.com